BA, MA, PhD

 Anna C MacLennan, Masters of Research, Dissertation title: Layers in the Cold: the potential of an anthropological study of Inuit skin clothing

 Martina Anne Tyrrell, Doctorate, Thesis title: Inuit perception, knowledge and use of the sea in Arviat, Nunavut

-Silvije Habulinec, Masters of Research, Dissertation Title: Material histories of Military Sites in Kangirlussuaq, Greenland.
+Silvije Habulinec, Masters of Research, Dissertation Title: Material histories of Military Sites in Kangirlussuaq, Greenland, 2015.

-Ursual Obrosnik, Masters, Masters of Research, Thesis title: Urban Aborginal media in Winnipeg, Canada
+Ursual Obrusnik, Masters of Research, Dissertation title: Urban Aborginal media in Winnipeg, Canada, 2015.

-Tara Joly, Doctorate, Thesis topic: The Social Life of Wetlands: wetland reclamation in the western subarctic of Canada
+Tara Joly, Doctorate, Thesis title: The Social Life of Wetlands: wetland reclamation in the western subarctic of Canada, 2017

-Tamara Ranspot, Doctorate, Thesis topic: Ethnomusicology and animal-human relationships in the Yukon, Canada.
+Tamara Ranspot, Doctorate, Thesis topic: Ethnomusicology and animal-human relationships in the Yukon, Canada, 2019

 Mittimatalik Arnait Miqsuqtuit Collective